ddev/sponsorship-data/README.md

 # sponsorship-data

-Current information about DDEV's sponsors and current needs
+Current information about DDEV's sponsors and current needs.